pytorch/executorch/examples/README.md

 You will find demos of [ExecuTorch QNN Backend](./qualcomm) in the [`qualcomm/`](./qualcomm) directory.

-## Demo of ExecuTorch on Xtensa HiFi4 DSP
+## Demo of ExecuTorch on Cadence HiFi4 DSP

-The [`xtensa/`](./xtensa) directory hosts a demo that showcases the process of exporting and executing a model on Xtensa Hifi4 DSP.
+The [`Cadence/`](./cadence) directory hosts a demo that showcases the process of exporting and executing a model on Xtensa Hifi4 DSP.
 You can utilize [this tutorial](../docs/source/build-run-xtensa.md) to guide you in configuring the demo and running it.

-## Demo of ExecuTorch SDK

-You will find demos of [ExecuTorch SDK](./sdk/) in the [`sdk/`](./sdk/) directory.
-The examples focuses on exporting and executing BundledProgram for ExecuTorch model verification and ETDump for collecting profiling and debug data.

 ## Dependencies

 Various models and workflows listed in this directory have dependencies on some other packages.
 You need to follow the setup guide in [Setting up ExecuTorch from GitHub](https://pytorch.org/executorch/stable/getting-started-setup) to have appropriate packages installed.

+# Disclaimer

+The ExecuTorch Repository Content is provided without any guarantees about performance or compatibility.
+In particular, ExecuTorch makes available model architectures written in Python for PyTorch that may not perform in the same manner or meet the same standards as the original versions of those models.
+When using the ExecuTorch Repository Content, including any model architectures, you are solely responsible for determining the appropriateness of using or redistributing the ExecuTorch Repository Content and assume any risks associated with your use of the ExecuTorch Repository Content or any models, outputs, or results, both alone and in combination with any other technologies.
+Additionally, you may have other legal obligations that govern your use of other content, such as the terms of service for third-party models, weights, data, or other technologies, and you are solely responsible for complying with all such obligations.